rpanderson/analysislib-mloop/README.md

 ### Future improvements

+  * Validation and error checks (#1).
   * Sequence attributes that record the optimisation details.
+  * Generalise this implementation to other algorithmic optimisaiton libraries.

 ### Contributing

 If you are an existing _labscript suite_ user, please test this out on your experiment!
-Report bugs, request new functionality, and submit pull requests using the GitHub page for this repository.
+Report bugs, request new functionality, and submit pull requests using the [issue tracker](https://github.com/rpanderson/analysislib-mloop/issues) for this project.

 If you'd like to implement machine-learning online optimisation on your shot-based, hardware-timed experiment, please consider deploying the _labscript suite_ and M-LOOP (or another machine learning library, by adapting this extension).